 TIBER-SE is a framework for testing cyber security among participants in the Swedish financial system.
-This framework aims to help critical entities obtain a better picture of their capacity to manage cyber risks, and it thus provides a base for strengthening resilience in the financial system.
+This framework aims to help critical actors obtain a better picture of their capacity to manage cyber risks, and it thus provides a base for strengthening resilience in the financial system.

 The Riksbank decided in December 2019 to adopt the TIBER-EU framework and publish guidelines for Sweden’s national adaptation, TIBER-SE.
-To coordinate these tests in Sweden, the Riksbank has launched a cooperation forum together with the central players in the Swedish financial system who will undergo testing under the framework.
+To coordinate these tests in Sweden, the Riksbank has launched a cooperation forum together with central players in the Swedish financial system who will undergo testing under the framework.

 The main aims of TIBER-EU are: